hzdelgado/flutter-example-riverpod/README.md

-# Appdoptame - Flutter Pet Adoption App
+# Appdoptame - Pet Adoption App

-Flutter adoption app created with Riverpod for state management, I'm also using: auto_route for routing. freezed, dartz, carousel_slider, and Firebase for authentication.
+An example app with Flutter.
+I'm using Riverpod for state management, auto_route for routing. freezed, dartz, carousel_slider, and Firebase for authentication.

 ## Motivation